mannam95/dct_svd_in_dwt_watermark/README.md

     #Do this in the project folder console.
     flake8 --ignore E501 .

+## Code structure
+- Most of the files are self-understood by name.
+- Every function has the documentation.
+- The documentation is followed by `docstring` pattern

+## Pull Request
+- You are always welcome to contribute to this repository by sending a [pull request](https://help.github.com/articles/about-pull-requests/).
+- Please run `flake8 --ignore E501 .` before you commit the code.
+- Please also add the documentation for the implementations/corrections.

 ## Citation
 If you use this code for your research, please cite the paper this code is based on: <a href="https://link.springer.com/article/10.1007/s11042-017-4941-1">A novel hybrid of DCT and SVD in DWT domain for robust and invisible blind image watermarking with optimal embedding strength</a>:

 ```
 @article{Kang2018,